Rush-SubstanceUse-AILab/SMART-AI/README.md

 cTAKES:

 Download cTAKES from https://ctakes.apache.org/downloads.cgi cTAKES comes with default dictionary, this dictionary can also be cutomized creating own version.
-Our dictionary consists of rxnorms, snomedCT and drugbank but default dictionary also works well.
-Process the input data using cTAKES, this will create xmi file.
-CUIS from the xmi file can be extracted to create a .txt file, which will be input data to the model.
+Our dictionary consists of rxnorms and snomedCT, but default dictionary also works well.
+Process the input data, first 24hr of clinical notes using cTAKES, this will create xmi files.
+The xmi files will contain CUIS which can be extracted to create a .txt file.
+The .txt file will be input data to the model.

 Model:

+The model can run in a batch of patient data or just a single patient file.
+In both the cases, the data should kept inside a folder with cuis for each patient in a .txt file.
+This directory to this folder must be given in the config file.

 Steps for model execution
-1) Clone the repo
+1) Clone the repo or download from the repo directory
-2) Open the config file inside the CODE folder to provide the data and model location
+2) Open the config file inside the CODE folder, which contains data and model directory location
+3) Modify the directory location to the path where the actual data and model resides
-3) execution command inside the CODE folder -> python3 ml_prediction.py config.cfg
+3) From the CODE folder execution the command: python3 ml_prediction.py config.cfg (this step scan also be done by loading the ml_prediction.py script in an IDE)
-4) result will output in the same working directory
+4) Results will output in the same working directory, with a list of file name and their prediction probability, prediction outcome(binary 0 for no misue and 1 for misuse) for each misuse status.
+The cut point can also be changed from the config file, default cutpoint is 0.05.

 Libraries